nhadizad/CSX_450_1_Project_Final/README.md

 ## Benchmark Model ##

 A good benchmark would be to predict the class (i.e. the number of rings and ultimately the age) of an abalone, given its physical characteristic features.
-With further analysis, we may realize that some of these features are very closely correlated, such as lehgth and diameter, and we may not need to use all of these features in our models.
+With further analysis, we may realize that some of these features are closely correlated, such as length and diameter, and we may not need to use all of these features in our models.
 Additionally we need to make sure that our data is clean.
 As an example the Min of the Height indicates that there are zero values for this feature, and we have to take the apporpriate action accordingly.
-One option would be to drop these zero valued measurements if the model is heavily correlated to Height.
+One option would be to drop these zero valued measurements if the target for the model is heavily correlated to Height.

 ## Performance Metric ##